How to File Back Taxes

 How to file back taxes without records

 You will need records in order to file your past-due tax returns.
-To get your old tax data, reach out to the entities that issued the prior-year documents or request a transcript using the instructions above.
+To get your old tax data, reach out to the entities that issued the prior-year documents (like your old workplace) or request a transcript using the instructions above.

 The IRS says that wage and income transcripts are available for a decade, but watch out — information about local and state taxes isn't included.